Workflow Recipes

 4

-/ck:cook @plan.md skill Implement validated plan (skill)
+/ck:cook @plan.md Implement validated plan

 AI implements with validated decisions already propagated to each phase